Skip to main content

 Installation of LiquiSonic® Measuring systems

-The LiquiSonic® Sensors can be installed directly into the user's system, for example, in pipelines, without a bypass.
-There are also various versions tailored to specific applications with distinct characteristics.
+The LiquiSonic® Sensors can be installed directly without a bypass into the user's system, for example in pipelines.
+There are also different variants tailored to specific applications and have special properties.

 What is an acid?

-Acids are chemical compounds that can release hydrogen ions (H+) in an aqueous solution.
-The acidity is measured in pH units, which range from 0 to 14.
-A pH of 7 is neutral, containing equal numbers of H+ and OH- ions.
+Acids are chemical compounds that can release hydrogen ions (H+) in aqueous solution.
+The acidity is measured in the unit of pH value, which has a scale from 0 to 14.
+At a pH value of 7, the solution is neutral and contains equal amounts of H+ ions and OH- ions.
 Values below 7 indicate acidic character, while values above 7 indicate basic character.

 Which liquids can be measured?

 One of the most commonly used acids is Hydrochloric acid (HCl), which is used for cleaning pipes and tanks.
-Sulfuric acid (H2SO4), a strong acid, is often used to lower pH values or as a cleaning agent for stainless steel.
-Other common acids are Nitric acid (HNO3), Phosphoric acid (H3PO4) and Hydrofluoric acid (HF), each with their specific applications.
+Sulfuric acid (H2SO4), a strong acid, is often used to lower pH levels or as a cleaning agent for stainless steel.
+Other common acids are Nitric acid (HNO3), Phosphoric acid (H3PO4) and Hydrofluoric acid (HF), each of which has its specific applications.
 The choice of the right acid for the testing process depends on the type of liquid and the goals of the test.
 The correct application of acids helps to increase the efficiency and quality of process liquids and ultimately improve the quality of the final product.

 How is the concentration of an acid determined?